Danalytiks/flight-delay-connection-risk-analysis/README.md

-# ✈️ Flight Connection Risk Analysis - GateRunner
+# ✈️ GateRunner — Flight Connection Risk Analysis

-> **Motivation:** I work at Munich Airport, I witness firsthand how
+> **Motivation:** Having worked at Munich Airport, I witnessed firsthand how
 > disorienting and stressful missed connections can be for passengers.
 This
 > project combines that operational experience with data science to understand
 > the problem at scale — and build toward a solution.